Biosafety Level (BSL) Autopsy Facility In Ministry Of Health Hospitals

 Department of Forensic Medicine functions and provides mortuary and pathology services under Ministry of Health (MOH) hospitals in Malaysia.
 The department is equipped with a morgue facility and autopsy room.
 Autopsy room in most MOH hospitals is a common autopsy room type that can accommodate one to three autopsy tables.
 Autopsy room is a room or space used for conducting examination on dead body if there is a need to assist police investigation under the instruction of Police 61 issuance.
 Under the provision of Law in Malaysia, it is stated clearly in Criminal Procedure Code Act 593, Section 329 – 331, police as an investigation officer has the authority to request the nearest government Medical Officer for a postmortem examination.
 This is called the Medicolegal Postmortem.
 However, in cases without the Police 61 order, an autopsy can still be performed with the permission of the heirs for the diagnostic purposes.
 This is called the Clinical Postmortem.
 Autopsy is performed to determine the cause of death as well as manner of death, such as natural death, accidents, suicide or homicide.

 Autopsy room is usually equipped with scales and autopsy table and other autopsy equipment such as blade, autopsy saw and others.
 Appropriate ventilation systems should be available to avoid unpleasant odors during autopsy.
 In Malaysia, most hospitals have a mortuary facility with autopsy suite.
 However, the facilities available in each department of Forensic Medicine may differ accordingly to hospital design and built.
 All state hospitals under Ministry of Health Hospitals in Malaysia are equipped with proper mortuary facilities.
-In peninsular Malaysia, Hospital Kuala Lumpur is built-in with Biosafety level 2 plus facility and Hospital Sultanah Bahiyah Alor Setar, Kedah is equipped with Biosafety Level 3 autopsy facility.
+In peninsular Malaysia, Hospital Kuala Lumpur and Hospital Tengku Ampuan Afzan, Kuantan are built-in with the Biosafety Level 2 (upgraded) autopsy facility, whereas the Hospital Sultanah Bahiyah Alor Setar, Kedah and Hospital Queen Elizabeth, Kota Kinabalu, Sabah are equipped with the Biosafety Level 3 (BSL3) autopsy facility.

 Autopsy-transmitted infections may occur after direct cutaneous (percutaneous) injury, contact with droplets, or after aerosol exposure.
 Autopsy personnel are particularly at risk due to the nature of work performed on infected bodies, and the high frequency of percutaneous injury through the use of autopsy machinery and utensils.
 In the past, autopsy personnel have died from autopsy-transmitted Marburg, Ebola, Lassa Hemorrhagic Fever Viruses (Nolte et al, 2001) Hence, in BSL-2 and above, there is pass-through decontamination chamber to send or retrieve items from within the autopsy room and from outside (Refer Figure 3).
 The use of this pass through chamber is to prevent any infection to the personnel outside the room.